mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/administering-clusters/sshcluster/index.md

             2. In the **Category** pane on the left side of the PuTTY window, choose **Session** and enter the master node IP address in the **Host Name (or IP address)** field.

-            4. Log in as user "core" if you are running CoreOS.
-The default user on CentOS is "centos".
+            4. Log in as user "core" if you are running CoreOS&reg;.
+The default user on CentOS&reg; is "centos".

                 ![Windows Login](/mesosphere/dcos/2.0/img/windowscore.png)